On-line registration for the International Car Show is now closed – please pay upon entry at Schenley Park on Saturday morning beginning at 9:00 AM

 The BMW Club will provide on-site lunch registration until the food runs out.
 Parking is still available in the car corral.
 Please contact Eric Zagrocki of the BMW Club with any questions.

-The BMW Club will be returning to the Double Tree in 2014.
+The BMW Club will be returning to the Double Tree in 2015.
 A reserved parking area and car wash facilities will be available.A mere three miles from downtown Pittsburgh and only 15 minutes from Schenley Park, the Double Tree Hotel is known for its superb service and exceptional amenities.
-They have a special block of rooms reserved for BMW at only $112.00 per night on July 17-20.
+They have a special block of rooms reserved for BMW at only $119.00 per night from July 16-20.
 Please make sure to mention that you are with the BMW Club to qualify for the special rate.